GilesStrong/website/_pages/01_publications.md

 1. Contributed to the alignment and calibration studies for: CMS Collaboration and TOTEM Collaboration, “Observation of proton-tagged, central (semi)exclusive production of high-mass lepton pairs in pp collisions at 13 TeV with the CMS-TOTEM precision proton spectrometer,” [JHEP 07, 153 (2018)](https://link.springer.com/article/10.1007/JHEP07(2018)153)
 1. Contributed to central discussions of software, hardware, and tool requirements: Albertsson et al., “Machine Learning in High Energy Physics Community White Paper”, Jul.
 (2018), [arXiv:1807.02876 [physics.comp-ph]](https://arxiv.org/abs/1807.02876)
 1. Joint main author, and researcher for hh→bb𝜏𝜏 section of: AMVA4NewPhysics, “Multivariate Analysis Methods for Higgs Boson Searches At The Large Hadron Collider”, Feb.
 (2017), [AMVA4NewPhysics D1.1](https://userswww.pd.infn.it/~dorigo/wp1-d1.pdf)
 1. Sole author of: G. Strong, "Gluon splitting to b-quark pairs in proton-proton collisions at √s=8 TeV with ATLAS", Sep.
-(2015), Master's thesis undersupervision of A. Robson, A. Buckley, G Hesketh, & J McFayden, University of Glasgow, [glathesis:2015-6680](http://theses.gla.ac.uk/6680/)
+(2015), Master's thesis under supervision of A. Robson, A. Buckley, G Hesketh, & J McFayden, University of Glasgow, [glathesis:2015-6680](http://theses.gla.ac.uk/6680/)
 1. Sole author of: G. Strong, "Top-tagger optimisation and comparison", Apr.
-(2013), Master's thesis undersupervision of F. Krauss, Durham University
+(2013), Master's thesis under supervision of F. Krauss, Durham University

 # Software